gras64/password-skill/README.md

 This skill allow login user

 ## About
-Yo can aktivate this skill for user autentivication
+Yo can aktivate this skill for user autentivication, you have to enter a password at home.mycroft.ai and activate the function. without login mycroft is set to "go sleep" and activated via your password or sentence security is very low cli remains possible.

 ## Examples
 * "Login anton"
 * "Password schnizel"
-* "Einloggen mit password"
+* "Sign in password"
+* "logout"

 ## Credits
 gras64